Trinidad Crime Safety - Your Children

 * We do not allow strangers to give food or anything that might be suspicious

-We break from Trinidad Crime Safety Your Children to share educational moment from the journals of some good thinker:
+We break from Trinidad Crime Safety Your Children to share a message from past years:

-Today is: 26th April (GMT), in history on the 26th of April, 1967 AD the following event happened:
+Today is: 19th August (GMT), in history on the 19th of August, 1958 AD the following death happened: